 While both perlite and vermiculite aid in water retention, perlite is the more porous and tends to allow water to drain much more readily than vermiculite.
 As such, it is a more suitable addition to soils utilized with plants that do not require very moist media, such as cactus soils, or for plants which generally thrive in well-draining soil.
 You may still use a conventional potting soil that contains perlite; however, you may need to monitor watering more frequently than those made up of vermiculite.

 When growing plants in perlite, be aware that it may cause fluoride burn, which appears as brown tips on houseplants.
 It also needs to be moistened prior to use to reduce dust.
-Due to perlite’s large surface area, it is a good choice for plants which require levels of high humidity.
+Due to perlite’s large surface area, it is a good choice for plants that require levels of high humidity.
 Evaporation off its surface area creates higher humidity levels than those of vermiculite.

 Uses of Perlite